mixedinkey-opensource/MIKMIDI/README.md

-Note: This README file, along with more complete documentation for MIKMIDI is a work in progress.
-Questions should be directed to [the author](mailto:andrew@mixedinkey.com).
+This README file is meant to give a broad overview of MIKMIDI.
+More complete documentation for MIKMIDI can be found [here](http://cocoadocs.org/docsets/MIKMIDI).
+Questions should be directed to [Andrew Madsen](mailto:andrew@mixedinkey.com).

 MIKMIDI
 -------

-MIKMIDI is an easy-to-use Objective-C MIDI library by [Mixed In Key](http://www.mixedinkey.com/).
-It's a Cocoa-like set of Objective-C classes useful for programmers writing Objective-C OS X or iOS apps that communicate with external MIDI devices, including DJ controllers, keyboards, etc. MIKMIDI is used to provide MIDI functionality in the OS X version of our DJ app, [Flow](http://flowdjsoftware.com).
+MIKMIDI is an easy-to-use Objective-C MIDI library created by Andrew Madsen and developed by the team at [Mixed In Key](http://www.mixedinkey.com/).
+It's a Cocoa-like set of Objective-C classes useful for programmers writing Objective-C or Swift OS X or iOS apps that use MIDI.
+It includes the ability to communicate with external MIDI devices, to read and write MIDI files, to record and playback MIDI, etc. MIKMIDI is used to provide MIDI functionality in the OS X version of our DJ app, [Flow](http://flowdjsoftware.com), as well as in our flagship app [Mixed In Key](http://www.mixedinkey.com/).

 MIKMIDI can be used in projects targeting Mac OS X 10.7 and later, and iOS 6 and later.

 MIKMIDI is released under an MIT license, meaning you're free to use it in both closed and open source projects.
 However, even in a closed source project, you must include a publicly-accessible copy of MIKMIDI's copyright notice, which you can find in the LICENSE file.

-If you have any questions about, suggestions for, or contributions to MIKMIDI, please [contact the author](mailto:andrew@mixedinkey.com).
-We'd also love to hear about any cool projects you're using it in.
+If you have any questions about, or suggestions for MIKMIDI, please [contact the maintainer](mailto:andrew@mixedinkey.com).
+Contributions are always welcome.
+Please see our [contribution guidelines](CONTRIBUTING.md) for more information.
+We'd also always love to hear about any cool projects you're using it in.

 How To Use MIKMIDI
 ------------------

 MIKMIDI is provided as a source library for both OS X and iOS.
 Additionally, for OS X, a project to build a Framework is included.
 To use MIKMIDI in your project, add its source to your project by dragging the contents of the 'Source' folder into your Xcode project.

-MIKMIDI relies on CoreMIDI.framework, as well as on libxml2.
-If you're using Xcode 5 or later, you can use its support for Objective-C modules to avoid having to manually link in the CoreMIDI framework.
-To use this, you must make sure Objective-C module support is turned on in your target/project's build settings (see [here](http://stackoverflow.com/a/18947634/344733)).
-Alternatively, if you're using an older version of Xcode, or can't enable Objective-C module support for some reason, you must add the CoreMIDI framework to the "Link Binary With Libraries" build phase for your target.
-On iOS, you will also have to manually link with libxml2.
-In your project's settings, select your application's target, then click on the "Build Phases" tab.
-Expand the "Link Binary With Libraries" section, then click the "+" button in the lower left corner to add a new Framework.
-In the list that appears, find and select CoreMIDI.framework and/or libxml2, then click "Add".
-If you're using MIKMIDI on OS X by building and including MIKMIDI.framework, none of this is necessary, as MIKMIDI.framework already links CoreMIDI, and libxml2 is not required on OS X.
+MIKMIDI relies on CoreMIDI.framework, as well as on libxml2 (on iOS).
+Make sure Objective-C module support is turned on in your target/project's build settings (see [here](http://stackoverflow.com/a/18947634/344733)).

 On OS X, you can also use MIKMIDI.framework instead of including the MIKMIDI source in your project.
 To do so, open MIKMIDI.xcodeproj in the 'Framework' folder, build then copy the resultant MIKMIDI.framework into your project.
-In In your project's settings, select your application's target, then click on the "Build Phases" tab.
+In your project's settings, select your application's target, then click on the "Build Phases" tab.
 Expand the "Link Binary With Libraries" section, then click the "+" button in the lower left corner to add a new Framework.
 In the list that appears, find and select MIKMIDI.framework.

 Important Note: MIKMIDI relies on Automatic Reference Counting (ARC).
 If you'd like to use its source in a non-ARC project, you'll need to open the "Compile Sources" build phase for the target(s) you're using it in, and add the -fobjc-arc flag to the "Compiler Flags" column for all MIKMIDI implementation (.m) files.
 MIKMIDI will generate a compiler error if ARC is not enabled.

 MIKMIDI Overview
 ----------------

 MIKMIDI has an Objective-C interface -- as opposed to CoreMIDI's pure C API -- in order to make adding MIDI support to a Cocoa/Cocoa Touch app easier.
-A portion of MIKMIDI consists of relatively thin Objective-C wrappers around underlying CoreMIDI APIs.
+At it’s core, MIKMIDI consists of relatively thin Objective-C wrappers around underlying CoreMIDI APIs.
 Much of MIKMIDI's design is informed and driven by CoreMIDI's design.
 For this reason, familiarity with the high level pieces of [CoreMIDI](https://developer.apple.com/library/iOS/documentation/CoreMidi/Reference/MIDIServices_Reference/Reference/reference.html) can be helpful in understanding and using MIKMIDI.

 MIKMIDI is not limited to Objective-C interfaces for existing CoreMIDI functionality.
 MIKMIDI provides a number of higher level features.
 This includes an easy way to receive and route MIDI messages to appropriate parts of your application.
 Also included is functionality intended to facilitate implementing a MIDI learning UI so that users may create custom MIDI mapping files.
 These MIDI mapping files associate physical controls on a particular piece of MIDI hardware with corresponding receivers (e.g. on-screen buttons, knobs, musical instruments, etc.) in your application.

-To understand MIKMIDI, it's helpful to break it down into three major subsystems:
+To understand MIKMIDI, it's helpful to break it down into its major subsystems:

 - Device support -- includes support for device discovery, connection/disconnection, and sending/receiving MIDI messages.
-- MIDI commands -- includes a number of Objective-C classes that various represent MIDI message types.
+- Commands -- includes a number of Objective-C classes that various represent MIDI message types as received from and sent to MIDI devices and endpoints.
-- MIDI mapping -- support for generating, saving, loading, and mapping files that associate physical MIDI controls with corresponding application features.
+- Mapping -- support for generating, saving, loading, and mapping files that associate physical MIDI controls with corresponding application features.
+- Files -- support for reading and writing MIDI files.
+- Synthesis -- support for turning MIDI into audio, e.g. playback of MIDI files and incoming MIDI keyboard input.
+- Sequencing -- Recording and playback of MIDI.

+Of course, these subsystems are used together to enable sophisticated features.

 Device Support
 --------------